 The phone screen type related prevalence showed that keypad mobile phones had higher prevalence compared to soft-screen mobile phones with Slight but non-significant difference (χ2=3.752; P>0.05) which agrees with the report of Pal et al. (2013).
 The higher prevalence in keypad phones is probably as a result of keypad phones having many crevices that are conducive for microbial growth and the difficulties associated with cleaning keypad phones with alcohol as it can easily damage the phone.

 This study also revealed a statistically significant higher prevalence in mobile phones of females as compared to males with a significant difference (χ2=9.931; p<0.05) which disagrees with the findings of (Husam 2013) with males (85.0%) and females (80.0%).
 The findings of this study also disagrees with the findings of Chaman et al. (2018) which did not show any significant correlation between gender and mobile phone bacterial contamination.
 The variations seen in the current study might be as a result of personal hygiene level and public awareness or geographical location.
 Females are considered to use mobile phones more often than their male counterparts and the higher prevalence in females might be as a result of improper sanitary practices such as eating and chatting, defecating and chatting/answering phone calls, and patterns of mobile phone use example in bathrooms, toilet, and the surfaces where these phones are kept could potentially serve as a route for microbial contaminations.
-It was observed that in both male and female Staphylococcus aureus was the most frequent bacteria isolated which agrees with the findings of (Husam 2013) who reported the frequency of occurrence of Staphylococcus aureus in male as (50.0%) and female (40.0%).
+It was observed that in both male and female, Staphylococcus aureus was the most frequent bacteria isolated which agrees with the findings of (Husam 2013) who reported the frequency of occurrence of Staphylococcus aureus in male as (50.0%) and female (40.0%).
 This could be as a result of hospitalized patients having decreased immunity and immune-compromised patients being prone to S. aureus infections irrespective of gender difference.
 It is not only a disease-causing organism but also plays it role as commensal colonizing mainly nasal passages and skins which might reasonably explains it higher occurrence in both gender.
 The occupation related prevalence showed civil servants inpatients and student inpatient have high rates of microbial contaminations with a statistically non-significant difference (χ2=0.123; P>0.05) and this could be as a result of indispensability of mobile phone usage across all profession, lack of awareness on the potential of mobile phones in transmitting microbes.
 Other reasons might be lack of personal and community hygiene as easy cross contaminations can occur as mobile phones carrying bacteria are exchanged between friends, families and colleagues.
 E. coli and Staphylococcus aureus were the most frequent bacteria isolates amongst students.
 Staphylococcus aureus had the most occurrences amongst farmers whereas CoNS with a statistically significant difference (χ2=7.111; P<0.05) and Pseudomonas species were the most frequent isolated bacteria amidst civil servants.
 The high occurrence of E. coli, CoNS, Pseudomonas and Staphylococcus aureus could be as a result of Poor personal hygiene or contamination from already contaminated sites in the hospital setting, although, the presence of Enterococcus might indicate fecal contamination.

 The study also revealed a statistically non-significant difference (χ2=0.136; P>0.05) with high prevalence of bacterial contamination in all Age groups.
 Patients in younger age categories were more likely to possess a mobile phone both inside and outside the hospital, but there was no gender association.
 This is probably as a result of poor hygienic measures across all age groups and gender.